```html

 The real comparison isn't whether QYLD is "good" in the abstract.
 It's whether monthly option-income generation from tech stocks fits your income needs and risk tolerance better than other approaches.

-QYLD is typically the best fit for investors who want monthly distributions from a covered-call strategy on Nasdaq-100 stocks.
+QYLD is typically the best fit for investors who want maximum yield and don't care about upside participation.
 If you prefer quarterly income, different strategy, or broader market exposure, other options may suit you better.

 |---|---|---|---|